 Users frequently import fold change and p-value data.
 This data is not used in the Literature Lab™ analysis.
 It is useful for adding context in the PLUS Viewer, and results can be sorted by the these values.
 See the the Help files in Literature Lab™ PLUS for more information.

-Validate the gene list and repair the error in the imported symbol for RUNX1 per the method described in the first section above.
+Validate the gene list and repair the error in the imported symbol for RUNX1 per the method described in Example 1, above.

 When we Submit the data for Analysis we see a message about the values in the Fold Change field.